Convention Agenda - Thursday, July 30

 Presenters: This workshop will be hosted by an esteemed board of panelists who are all CBC and CCP certified and broadcast captioners who currently work and lead our industry in the world of CART and captioning.

 NCRA Annual Business Meeting

-Firm owners, freelance reporters, official reporters and IT professionals: Improve your professional marketability, as well as your technical proficiency, by taking the first step in obtaining a certificate as a Realtime Systems Administrator.
-This day-and-a-half seminar will focus on all aspects of realtime hookups and litigation support that rely on realtime connections, including cutting-edge wireless realtime.
-Learn how to quickly troubleshoot realtime issues based on real-world scenarios.
+Firm owners, freelance reporters, and official reporters: Improve your professional marketability by taking the first step in obtaining a certificate as a Realtime Systems Administrator.
+This seminar will focus on all aspects of realtime hookups and litigation support that rely on realtime connections, including cutting-edge wireless realtime.
+Learn how to quickly troubleshoot realitme issues based on real-world scenarios.
 Explore all aspects of connectivity from serial communication to more advanced networking concepts.
-Learn how to hook up your client or judge to the many vendors that provide realtime technology, including LiveNote, CaseViewNet, Summation, Bridge, Denoto, Visionary, Speche, and Teleview, to name just a few.
+Learn how to hook up your client or judge to the many vendors that provide realtime technology.

 Lunch on your own

 "Only New Once" First-Time Reception